DataDrivenYash/3-Years-P-L-Excel/README.md

 ## 📌 Project Overview

 This project is designed to calculate and analyze Profit and Loss (P&L) statements using an Excel spreadsheet.
-The dataset consists of financial records categorized under specific codes, accounts, partner companies, and transaction amounts for the years 2016, 2017, and 2018.
+The dataset consists of financial records categorized under accounts, codes, partner companies, and transaction amounts for the years 2016, 2017, and 2018.

 ## 📂 File Structure